Mute Syntax

 Complexity space:

-That’s 530 quadrillion different poems — an astronomically large number.
-Put simply: the chances of generating the exact same poem twice by accident are extremely low.
+That is approximately 464 quadrillion possible poems.
+Put simply: the chance of generating the exact same poem twice by accident is extremely low.

-The main function `generatePoem()` constructs the four lines by sampling the arrays using `random()` from p5.js.
-Each time it's called, it redraws the poem on the canvas.
+The main function generatePoem() constructs the four lines by sampling the arrays using random() from p5.js.
+Each time it is called, it redraws the poem on the canvas.

 - Regenerate composes a new poem instantly.